 As of June 19, these events have not yet been rescheduled or officially canceled for 2020.

-San Francisco sets off fireworks from two locations—the end of the Municipal Pier in Aquatic Park along the bay and from barges north of Pier 39.
+San Francisco usually sets off fireworks from two locations—the end of the Municipal Pier in Aquatic Park along the bay and from barges north of Pier 39.
 The shows start at about 9:30 p.m. and go on for about 30 minutes.
-For the best views from land, pick a spot near Aquatic Park at Jefferson and Hyde streets, the Cannery, Ghirardelli Square, other waterfront spots at Fisherman’s Wharf and Coit Tower.
+For the best views from land, pick a spot near Aquatic Park at Jefferson and Hyde Streets, the Cannery, Ghirardelli Square, Fisherman’s Wharf, or the Coit Tower.

-Sausalito begins its three-part Fourth of July celebration with what else but a parade from 10 a.m to noon that includes floats, bands, clowns, classic cars and balloons.
-The parade starts at Second and Main streets and ends at Caledonia and Bee streets.
-Starting at noon at Dunphy Park, after the parade, there will be live music, dancing, food and old-fashioned games like tug-of-war and an egg toss.
-The finale from 6:30 to 9:30 p.m. at Gabrielson Park has more live music and food trucks, topped off with the city’s fireworks show at 9 p.m.
+Sausalito typically hosts a three-part Fourth of July celebration with a parade from 10 a.m to noon that includes floats, bands, clowns, classic cars, and balloons.
+Afterward, crowds gather at the city's Dunphy Park for live music, dancing, food, and old-fashioned games like tug-of-war and an egg toss.
+The evening finale takes place at nearby Gabrielson Park has more live music and food trucks, topped off with the city’s fireworks show at 9 p.m.

 One of the best views of San Francisco's two fireworks displays over San Francisco Bay is from the water.
-Take your choice of packages that offer snacks and drinks, a full-course meal or no food served.
-Ticket prices vary.
+The next time the July 4 fireworks are scheduled, you can peruse the different cruise packages, many of which include food and drink.

-- Red and White Fleet offers four cruises that leave from Pier 43 1/2 in Fisherman's Wharf in time to see the fireworks on July 4.
+- Red and White Fleet offers multiple cruises that leave from Fisherman's Wharf in time to see the fireworks on July 4.

 - Commodore Cruises offers a five-hour dinner and fireworks cruise on their Cabernet Sauvignon luxury yacht that sets off from Alameda.
-You'll be wined and dined and treated to dancing as you watch the fireworks over the bay from a prime location.
+You'll be wined and dined and treated to dancing as you watch the fireworks from a prime location on the bay.